BE in Industrial Engineering

 Liberal Arts Electives - 12 credits

-The additional 12 credits of Liberal Arts Electives could be taken from the following disciplines:
+The additional 12 credits of Liberal Arts Electives should be taken as described here effective Fall 2022.

 * Courses Not Offered for the Past Two Years